Recent Blog Posts

 No one likes to walk into a summer party, go over to the grill, set their eyes on a juicy cheeseburger and then realize it is surrounded by grill utensils that were left out in the winter and a rusty grill grate.
+The first step of charcoal grilling basics is to clean!
 Take a grill brush and go to town.
 Then wipe the grate with some high heat oil before you start grilling.

 We recommend using a chimney to light a charcoal grill.
+A chimney is a charcoal grilling basic.
 For low heat cooking, fill the chimney 1/4 of the way, for medium heat fill 1/2 of the way, and for high heat, cooking fill 3/4 of the way.
 Do not fill completely.

 Take the grate off your grill and put a small pile of about 5-6 pieces of charcoal in the center of the bottom of your grill.
 Cover this pile with lighter fluid and light with a long lighter.

 Once the small pile is lit, place the chimney over the pile.
 This will start the rest of the charcoal in the chimney.
 When the top pieces in the chimney turn ashy, it is hot and ready.

 Dump the hot charcoal in your grill.
 If you want to do a two-zone cooking method, move the charcoal to one side at this point.
 Replace your grate.